-If a student misses more than 25% of the meetings but attended and actively participated in at least 50% of the tutorials, the student must make an appointment with the study advisor.
+If a student misses more than 25% of the meetings but attended and actively participated in at least 50% of the tutorials, the student must make an appointment with the student advisor.
 During this confidential appointment, the student must give reasons for their absence in all meetings.
-The study advisor will request the board of examiners to accept the absence in case of valid reasons.
+The student advisor will request the board of examiners to accept the absence in case of valid reasons.
 The reasons will not be mentioned.
 The student must submit a written request to the board of examiners within a week after the relevant course has ended.
 The board of examiners will finally decide whether the student's absence is an exception or he/she should take the course again.
-If an exception is granted, the board of examiners can in consultation with the faculty decide on which course elements have to be compensated for.